hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 25-Aug-2024

 [12:21:46](#qxNvcs4WyaRMtddGLPy4t4ED2SWhGHTyL6mCwigpJIc) <Nuc1eoN (@nuc1eon:matrix.org)>:
 Hi does anyone have a list of red channels on matrix/gitter, and how do I join them?
-I had them added on gitter I think but on element they are not available Ì†æÌ¥î
+I had them added on gitter I think but on element they are not available ü§î

 [12:23:35](#aoXnbnZRxsndpNSD8Im3EOEXC-1rgu3m0xSedAVSehE) <Nuc1eoN (@nuc1eon:matrix.org)>:
 I search for red/help in the explore menu but it would not find anything